kriskowal/lode/README.md

         main();

 The Node-specific `__filename` and `__dirname` free
 variables do not appear in Lode packages.
+Also, Lode does not respect the Node convention that a `foo/index.js` file gets linked to the module identifier `foo` in place of `foo.js`.

 API